getpilot/app/docs/sidekick-v1.md

 - lead score, stage, and sentiment classification done directly in db via existing `contacts` table.
 - ai-generated replies with last 10 messages as context.
 - user-editable system prompt for sidekick personality.
+- **AI replies to EVERY inbound message** (no confidence threshold in v1).

 ## success criteria
-- on each inbound dm, sidekick generates and auto-sends a reply if confidence ≥ threshold.
+- on each inbound dm, sidekick generates and auto-sends a reply.
 - message is actually delivered (2xx from graph api).
 - lead classification (score, stage, sentiment) is updated in `contacts` table.
 - action is logged and visible in a simple recent-actions list.